rust-lang/book/nostarch/chapter17.md

 instance, one programmer might add an `Image` and another might add a `SelectBox`.

-We won’t implement a fully fledged GUI library for this example but will show how the pieces would fit together.
+We won’t implement a full-fledged GUI library for this example but will show how the pieces would fit together.
 At the time of writing the library, we can’t know and define all the types other programmers might want to create.
 But we do know that `gui` needs to keep track of many values of different types, and it